Martin Fowler (EastEnders): 1985–2007

 Sonia returns to Walford alone for her sister Bianca Jackson's (Patsy Palmer) wedding.
-Initially Sonia says that Martin and Rebecca are fine, but then tells her mother Carol Jackson (Lindsey Coulson) that she and Martin are having problems in their marriage.
+Initially, Sonia says that Martin and Rebecca are fine, but then tells her mother Carol Jackson (Lindsey Coulson) that she and Martin are having problems in their marriage.
 Sonia reveals that she and Rebecca are living in Dagenham and that Martin now has a new girlfriend in Manchester.
 Sonia returns to Walford and admits that she and Martin still have marital problems.
+In this time, she also attempted to sleep with Phil Mitchell (Steve McFadden).